flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 ## Texture atlas

-A [Texture atlas](https://en.wikipedia.org/wiki/Texture_atlas) is an image that contains data from several smaller images that have been packed together to reduce overall dimensions.With it, you reduce the number of images loaded and speedup the game loading.
+A [Texture atlas](https://en.wikipedia.org/wiki/Texture_atlas) is an image that contains data from several smaller images that have been packed together to reduce overall dimensions.
+With it, you reduce the number of images loaded and can speed up the loading time of the game.

 ### Example